operator-framework/operator-sdk/website/content/en/docs/olm-integration/user-guide.md

 All resources listed should have status `Installed`.

-If OLM is not already installed, go ahead and install the latest version:
+If OLM is not already installed, go ahead and install using the `operator-sdk olm install` command.

 ```console
 $ operator-sdk olm install